-A gap of 2 years between each child is better for your health and the health of your family.
+A gap of 2 years between each child is better for the mother's health and the health of the family.
 A suitable family-planning method can be provided at the clinic.
 By this time mothers should all be using family-planning methods.
-It is important to remind families that if they become pregnant again this could mean they are less able to breastfeed their baby to 2 years of age, meaning they will grow less strong and healthy as a result.
+It is important to remind couples that if they become pregnant again, this could mean they are less able to breastfeed their baby to 2 years of age, meaning the baby will grow less strong and healthy as a result.